 About the organization

-The mission of the Fair Food Standards Council (FFSC) is to monitor the development of a sustainable agricultural industry that advances the human rights of farmworkers, the long-term interests of growers, and the ethical supply chain concerns of retail food companies through implementation of the Fair Food Program (FFP), a unique worker-led, market-driven social responsibility program that emerged from the Coalition of Immokalee Workers’ successful Campaign for Fair Food.
+The mission of the FFSC is to monitor the development of a sustainable agricultural industry that advances the human rights of farmworkers, the long-term interests of growers, and the ethical supply chain concerns of retail food companies through implementation of the Fair Food Program (FFP), a unique worker-led, market-driven social responsibility program that emerged from the Coalition of Immokalee Workers’ successful Campaign for Fair Food.
 The FFP has been recognized by human rights experts as “the best workplace-monitoring program” in the US and “one of the great human rights success stories of our day.”
 To learn more, please see the FFSC’s annual report.

 • Coordinate and conduct comprehensive audits of participating growers’ operations;

-• Intake, investigate, and resolve confidential complaints received through a 24-hour hotline;
+• Intake, investigate, and resolve confidential complaints in Spanish received through a 24-hour live hotline;

-• Conduct sensitive interviews with farmworkers, supervisors, and management;
+• Conduct sensitive interviews in Spanish and English with farmworkers, supervisors, and management;

-• Prepare detailed, accurate notes from interviews and complaint investigations;
+• Prepare detailed, accurate notes in English from interviews and complaint investigations;

-• Work closely with FFSC analysts, attorneys, and other investigators to improve auditing methods and tools;
+• Work closely with FFSC analysts, investigators, attorneys, and senior staff to improve auditing methods and tools;

 • Organize and analyze data from audits, complaints, and investigations using the FFSC database;